isekream/CodeCompass/windsurfrules.md

 - Choose appropriate testing tools (JMeter, k6, Locust, Gatling) based on protocols, scripting needs, and team skills.
 - Integrate performance tests into CI/CD pipelines with quality gates that fail builds if performance regressions occur.
 - Analyze results thoroughly across metrics and correlate with application monitoring data to pinpoint bottlenecks.
+- **E2E Testing**: Verify complete user workflows across the entire application stack, focusing on critical business flows.
+- Position E2E tests at the top of the testing pyramid; have fewer E2E tests compared to unit/integration tests due to their higher maintenance costs.
+- Design tests from the user's perspective, focusing on what users do rather than how the system implements functionality.
+- Make each test independent and self-contained; avoid dependencies between tests or on shared application state.
+- Set up test prerequisites through APIs rather than UI interactions when possible for faster, more reliable tests.
+- Use the Page Object Model pattern to abstract UI structure and interaction details from test logic.
+- Prefer stable selectors: dedicated test attributes (data-testid), ARIA roles/labels, or semantic attributes over brittle CSS selectors.
+- Avoid fixed sleep/wait times; use the testing framework's built-in automatic waiting capabilities and explicit conditional waits.
+- Manage test data properly: create isolated data, clean up after tests, and avoid hardcoding sensitive information.
+- Run tests in parallel, in headless mode, and with limited retry strategies in CI/CD environments; capture screenshots and videos on failures.
+- **Contract Testing**: Verify that independently developed services adhere to a shared understanding of their API interactions.
+- Implement consumer-driven contract testing where service consumers define the minimal contracts they require from providers.
+- Use contract tests to enable confident independent deployment of microservices and detect breaking API changes early.
+- For consumers: write tests against mock providers that define expected requests and minimum required responses.
+- For providers: verify that actual implementations can fulfill all consumer contracts by replaying contract requests.
+- Use appropriate matchers (type, regex) instead of exact values to make contracts less brittle to non-breaking changes.
+- Integrate contract testing in CI/CD pipelines with automated contract generation, verification, and compatibility checks.
+- Share contracts via a broker (like Pact Broker) rather than manual file sharing to enable versioning and deployment checks.
+- Use provider states to set up necessary preconditions for contract verification (e.g., "a user with ID 123 exists").
+- Leverage contract testing to complement (not replace) unit tests and reduce reliance on slow, brittle end-to-end tests.

 ### Development Workflow
 - Write meaningful commit messages following the Conventional Commits specification.